vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 Berkeley.
 I first dropped off a couple of old suitcases at Goodwill.
 After that, I went to Trader Joe's for food purchases recorded [here](../../sql/food_purchases_2025.sql).

+## 2025-04-16

+On Wednesday 2025-04-16, I went to Total Health Dental Care for a regular dental cleaning.
+The visit is recorded here](2025-04-16-dental-cleaning.md).
+After that, I went to the Amazon Hub Locker at ASUC Berkeley for a package pickup and then stopped by at Walgreens to purchase a few items.